 Family history research creates stacks of papers and (if you decide not to use the piles of papers on the kitchen table approach) you will need to figure out how to file them.
 Here are some suggestions:

-- Make a folder for each family line (many people start with four such ancestral lines, one for each of their grandparents)
+- Make a folder for each family line (many people start with four ancestral lines, one for each of their grandparents).